-Birders from across the United States and Canada flock to south Alabama every year to experience one of the prime birdwatching opportunities on the Gulf Coast during fall migration.
+Birders and nature lovers from across the United States and Canada flock to south Alabama every year to experience one of the prime birdwatching opportunities on the Gulf Coast during fall migration.
 More than 370 bird species have been spotted at various locations along the Alabama coast, and BirdFest guides expertly lead attendees on boat and walking trips to some of the best birding spots in the area.

 Alabama Coastal BirdFest takes attendees into the Mobile Delta, to the Dauphin Island Bird Sanctuary, the Bon Secour National Wildlife Refuge, and the Blakeley Island Mud Ponds, among other locations.
 The four-day event also includes workshops on subjects such as hummingbirds, the basics of birding, monarch butterflies, and this year for the first time, a workshop on how to choose and plan and national or international birding trip.
 Plus, a family-friendly Bird and Conservation Expo on the campus of Coastal Alabama Community College.

 Since 2004, BirdFest has raised more than $100,000 to help preserve and protect vital coastal bird and wildlife habitat and increase the awareness of the great biological diversity of the Alabama Gulf Coast.

 Trip and workshop schedule is posted below.
 Online registration opens on Monday, August 9, at 8am and closes Sunday, September 26, at 11:59pm.